StanislavZakorko/snap-research.github.io/readme.md

 ## Technologies

-The roject was written by simple technologies without any framework or backend There are NO node modules, packages, or build sources
+The project was written by simple technologies without any framework or backend There are NO node modules, packages, or build sources

 - HTML5 Boilerplate;